-Figuring out your scuba weight calculation and neutral buoyancy is something that is covered in Open Water training.
+Figuring out your scuba weight calculation, with the help of scuba weights calculator, and neutral buoyancy is something that is covered in Open Water training.
 But it can take many more dives before you perfect them.
 Your dive instructor will probably suggest the amount of weight you should be carrying (based on your size and weight) on your first few dives, then it’s up to you to monitor it over successive dives.

 Most divers will be taught that if you are at the water’s surface in a vertical position (with no air in your BCD), the surface of the water should come halfway up your mask.
 At this point, you are neutrally buoyant.
 If the water is higher up your mask, then you are negatively buoyant.
 If it is below your mask, then you are positively buoyant.

 You can also check your buoyancy at your five-meter safety stop.
 If you have just 50 bar of air left in your cylinder and are neutrally buoyant, then your weighting is spot on.
-For more about scuba diving and the buoyancy factor, check out this video
+For more about scuba diving and the diving buoyancy factor, check out this video:

 When logging each dive, write down the amount of weight and equipment you were using, the thickness of your wetsuit and your body weight.
 Also, note down whether you felt too “heavy” or “light” at your safety stop and adjust accordingly on your next dive.